XP-NETWORK/aloxnft-assetid-extraction/Readme.md

 Example collection: https://algoxnft.com/full-collection/cheap-berd-cash-grab

 ## TO Run:
-1. ts-node must be globally installed
+> `ts-node` must be globally installed!
-2. Put a file with the page HTML to the `./lib/ folder
+1. Put a file with the page HTML to the `./lib/ folder
 Example:
 ```bash
 ├── lib
 │   └── abcg.html
 ```
-3. Set `collectionName` to the file name in `./scr/index.ts` line #3
+2. Set `collectionName` to the file name in `./scr/index.ts` line #3

 Example:
 ```ts
 const collectionName: string = "abcg";
 ```

-4. To start run in console:
+3. To start, run in console:

 ```bash
 ts-node ./src/index.ts